Rashaz-Raf/HealthGPT-AI-Driven_Health_Assistant/README.md

 Start interacting with the chatbot via the terminal or web UI.

 ## Future Enhancements:
-**1.Integration with Medical APIs:** Enhance chatbot accuracy with real-time data.
+1. **Integration with Medical APIs:** Enhance chatbot accuracy with real-time data.
-**2. Mobile and Web App Deployment:** Expand accessibility with dedicated applications.
+2. **Mobile and Web App Deployment:** Expand accessibility with dedicated applications.
-**3. Multilingual Support:** Provide responses in multiple languages for wider reach.
+3. **Multilingual Support:** Provide responses in multiple languages for wider reach.
-**4. Enhanced Privacy Measures:** Implement stricter data privacy and security protocols.
+4. **Enhanced Privacy Measures:** Implement stricter data privacy and security protocols.

 ## Contributions:
 Contributions are welcome!
 Please fork the repository, create a new branch, and submit a pull request.